 Sautéed spinach is an awesome veggie side dish to serve with brunch or dinner.
 Here are a few serving suggestions:

-- Breakfast foods like a Fluffy French Omelette, Scrambled Eggs, or Breakfast Potatoes With Crispy Shallots & Peppers
+- Breakfast foods like a French Omelette, Scrambled Eggs, or Breakfast Potatoes

-- Meats like Air Fryer Pork Chops, Chicken Thighs, Filipino Chicken Adobo, or Parmesan Crusted Chicken
+- Meats like Air Fryer Pork Chops, Baked Chicken Thighs, Chicken Adobo, or Parmesan Crusted Chicken

-- Seafood like baked Salmon (Best Method), Blackened Salmon, or Pan Seared Scallops
+- Seafood like Blackened Salmon, or Seared Scallops

 Ingredients